sixfeetup/intro-to-python/slides.rst

      - .. image:: figures/1.png
           :class: incremental

-Now the name "a" is attached to an integer 2 object.

-The original integer 1 object no longer has a tag "a".
-It may live on, but we can't get to it through the name "a".
-(When an object has no more references or tags, it is removed from memory.)

 If we assign one name to another, we're just attaching another nametag to an existing object: